Scheme in a nutshell

 In general, you can edit a process scheme in Designer.
-Designer consists of a toolbar and an object graph.
-Designer enables you to select objects with a frame and move them with the pressed left mouse button.
+The Designer consists of a toolbar and an object graph.
+It enables you to select objects with a frame and move them with the pressed left mouse button.
 An object can be selected by clicking on it with the left mouse button.
-The properties of Activity or Transitions can be accessed by double clicking on the object.
+The properties of Activity or Transitions can be accessed by double-clicking on the object.

 Activity object represents a rectangle with the following control components: